Wilhelm Heine: American Civil War and later life

 Learning of the outbreak of the American Civil War; the Forty-Eighter returned and volunteered for the Union Army.
 He joined the 1st Maryland Infantry Regiment before being commissioned a Captain of Topographical Engineers.
 Serving in the Army of the Potomac, Heine was captured during the Peninsula Campaign and briefly was in Libby Prison before being exchanged.
 In late 1862 he was arrested and accused of revealing too much information of the Union defenses in his drawings.
 Also being wounded he was honorably discharged as "unfit for service."
 In 1863 he rejoined the army as Colonel of the 103rd New York Infantry, a regiment made up mainly of German-Americans.
 Later he commanded a brigade and then a small division in the Army of West Virginia.
 In 1865 he was made a Brevet Brigadier General but was accused of disobedience and left the army.
 In the next year he became a U.S. clerk to the Paris and Liverpool consulates.
-After the establishment of the Hohenzollern Empire in Germany in 1871, he returned to Dresden where he wrote his last book about Japan, Japan, Beiträge zur Kenntnis des Landes und seiner Bewohner (Berlin, 1873–80).
+After the establishment of the Hohenzollern Empire in Germany in 1871, he returned to Dresden where he wrote his last book about Japan, Japan, Beiträge zur Kenntnis des Landes und seiner Bewohner (Berlin, 1873–80) and died in Lößnitz.

+Personal life

+Heine married Katherine Whetton Sedgwick (b.
+1824 in Albany/N.Y.; d.
+1859 in Berlin), a cousin of general John Sedgwick (1813–1864).
+His daughter Katharina Wilhelmina Heine (1859–1945) married Edgar Hanfstaengl, one of their five children was Ernst Hanfstaengl, a former associate of Adolf Hitler.